 PG&E issued its MTR RFO Phases 1, 2, and 3 on June 18, 2021, April 15, 2022, and February 7, 2023, respectively, to solicit offers for incremental resources to meet its MTR procurement requirements.
-To evaluate solicitation offers PG&E used an LCBF methodology where quantitative and qualitative criteria were used to rank projects and create a shortlist.
-In accordance with D.04-12-048 PG&E's Procurement Review Group PRG was consulted on the design, administration, and evaluation of the RFO.
+To evaluate solicitation offers PG&E used a least cost best fit methodology where quantitative and qualitative criteria were used to rank projects and create a shortlist.
+In accordance with D.04-12-048 PG&E's Procurement Review Group ("PRG") was consulted on the design, administration, and evaluation of the RFO.